Naked Evil: Plot

 A man hurries to his tenement flat.
-Inside, he finds an obi - a glass bottle filled with graveyard dirt and feathers - on his kitchen table.
+Inside, he finds an obi – a glass bottle filled with graveyard dirt and feathers – on his kitchen table.
 He steps back in fright.
 The obi suddenly falls to the floor.
-As it smashes, he's thrown through the window, falling to his death.
+As it smashes, he is thrown through the window, falling to his death.
 It is but a taste of things to come.

 A few miles away, Fr.
-Goodman (Olaf Pooley) has reported the desecration of the cemetery at his church.
+Goodman has reported the desecration of the cemetery at his church.
 The previous night, he saw someone scooping up dirt from a freshly-dug grave, but the person fled before Goodman could identify him.
-Goodman tells Inspector Hollis (Coleman) that after 15 years in Jamaica, where he studied Obeah, he knows that the person was making an obi.
-Hollis wonders why Goodman's church was chosen as, in his words, 'it's miles away from the coloured quarter of town'.
-Goodman points out, though, that it's close to the Southdene Hostel for Commonwealth Students, home to several Jamaicans.
-He takes Hollis to the hostel to meet its head, Jim Benson (Dingnam), who had been in Jamaica at the same time as Goodman.
-Benson denies any connection between the desecration and the students, whom he calls 'the pick of the Commonwealth - highly intelligent and most of them scientists'.
+Goodman tells Inspector Hollis that after 15 years in Jamaica, where he studied Obeah, he knows that the person was making an obi.
+Hollis wonders why Goodman's church was chosen as, in his words, "it's miles away from the coloured quarter of town".
+Goodman points out, though, that it is close to the Southdene Hostel for Commonwealth Students, home to several Jamaicans.
+He takes Hollis to the hostel to meet its head, Jim Benson, who had been in Jamaica at the same time as Goodman.
+Benson denies any connection between the desecration and the students, whom he calls 'the pick of the Commonwealth – highly intelligent and most of them scientists'.